Nuestras ciudades

 Government House (Governor’s Mansion)

 St. Anne’s Church - One of the oldest churches in America, many of the leaders of the Maryland colony are buried in the church’s courtyard (circa 1692), their graves marked by simple (and often unusual stones).
-Within the church’s sanctuary (its third built after a fire in 1858 destroyed its predecessor) are a number of works of artistic distinction, including the stone altar and baptismal font and unique stained glass windows, including a rare Tiffany.
+Within the church’s sanctuary (its third built after a fire in 1858 destroyed its predecessor) are a number of works of artistic distinction, including the stone altar y baptismal font and unique stained glass windows, including a rare Tiffany.

 St. Anne’s Church